 Glossary of Beading Terms

 A glassy plastic-like material which can be molded or cast or used in paints and coatings.
 Acrylic is molded into plastic-like beads or is used to coat beads to give them color or luster.
-Acrylic beads are available in hundreds, if not thousands, of shapes and colors, and are generally less expensive than metal or glass beads and are far more durable.
+Acrylic beads are available in thousands of shapes and colors, and are generally less expensive than metal or glass beads and can be more durable.